Japan’s Kansai Region: 15 Magical Faces After Sunset

 15. The Welcoming

-To be clear, Kansai-region tourism isn’t all about mesmerizing night attractions.
+To be clear, Kansai-region tourism isn’t all about mesmerizing night attractions or night photography opportunities.
 Daytime is equally fun!
 If you’re heading to Japan soon, are you already considering an extended stay here?

 Questions & Answers